Wayne Fishell, CPE

 The practice started in 1875 when its inventor was looking for a way to remove ingrown eyelashes.
-It has been helping people for well over one hundred and forty years.
+It has been helping people for well over one hundred and forty-five years.

 A small probe matching a hair's diameter is inserted into the follicle alongside the hair and electric current is applied to target the cells in the follicle that are responsible for hair growth.
 There are three types of electrolysis, called "modalities," which are used depending on the location, size, and coarseness of the targeted hairs.